Cazoo-uk/consent-manager/README.md

 The pipeline will get automatically triggered by the new pushed tag and will deploy the latest version to NPM.

-All releases can be pointed, from the package.json file, as git resources and the releases starting from 10.13.2 can also be pointed as NPM resources.
+All releases can be pointed, from the package.json file.

 ## Segment Consent Manager